EnigmaVSSUT/Hacktoberfest2019/README.md

 <h2>NOTE</h2>
 please push your PR's into your concerned Folders in the Repository.<br>
 Help Us keep the Repo clean.<br> <b>Keep Coding!<b>

+Please follow the following guidelines before contributing:
+1. Fork this repository and make your own branch.
+2. Add your name to the contributors list only after you submit your project or
+3. PRs made which shows it is done only for quick contributions and lies outside the guidelines of HacktoberFest 2019 will not be accepted.

+Keep Coding.
+(Y)